Huegoxaga/notes/finance/README.md

 - yield to maturity - an estimate of the annual return when investors hold it until maturity
   - it is the internal rate of return on bonds expected cash flows
   - yield to maturity is inversely related to the purchasing bonds price the higher the bonds price the lower its yield to maturity and vice versa
+- Bonds are priced at present value of future cash flows at coupon rate plus the present value of the face value

 #### Coupon Structures